Optional Practical Training

 - You will receive an email to collect your documents and mail them via the U.S. Postal Service to the appropriate address.

 - Wait for your receipt which will begin with YSC followed by a series of numbers.
 Check the petition’s case status on the U.S. Citizenship and Immigration Services website.

 - Continue searching for a position if you do not have one when you apply.

 - Keep in mind that you can only begin working once your I-765 petition has been approved, you have the EAD card in your hand, and the start date on the card has arrived.

-You are REQUIRED to change your address by completing EACH step:
+You are required to change your address by completing each step below:

 1. Send an email to firstname.lastname@example.org within 10 days of moving.
 This is an immigration regulation.